kevinbeirne1/Crossword-GUI-App/README.md

   - Enable Add functionality to GUI/program to add local files to the library

 ### Offline Solving
-  - Update the scrapy spider to save the new yorker crosswords to a local directory
+  - Update the scrapy spider to save the New Yorker crosswords to a local directory

 ### Android
   - Generate an APK for the app